An Advanced Look Into Causation, & Possible Conservative Treatment Options for The Meniscus

 - If you are dealing with conditions affecting your range of motion such as a torn meniscus, bursitis, an impingement, or even arthritis.

-- If you have a chronic knee condition that has lasted for years- this device is intended to help start the rebuilding process and help strengthen the surrounding and supporting tissues.
+- If you have a chronic knee condition that has lasted for years- this device is intended to kick start the recovery process and help strengthen the surrounding and supporting tissues.
 Many of our past clients had suffered for years, then were completely amazed at the results they achieved after consistent, regular treatments.

 - If you are still working with an injured meniscus, the T•Shellz Wrap® will help relax injured soft tissue prior to work.